-Patrick McConnell is a Visiting Fellow at Macquarie University Applied Finance Centre (MAFC) in Sydney, where he taught Masters level and industry courses on Strategic Risk Management, Technology Risk, Operational Risk, and Enterprise Risk Management.
+Patrick McConnell is an Independent Consultant who was for many years a Visiting Fellow at Macquarie University Applied Finance Centre (MAFC) in Sydney, where he taught Masters level and industry courses on Strategic Risk Management, Technology Risk, Operational Risk, and Enterprise Risk Management.
 Visiting Lecturer at Trinity College, Dublin (TCD), where he taught a Masters level course on Operational and Market Risk.
 He holds a degree in Mathematics, a Masters in Decision Sciences and a Doctorate of Business Administration, with a thesis on use of Information technology in Finance.
 He is a Fellow of the British Computer Society and a member of the IEEE.

 Has over 30 years’ experience in Information Technology and Risk Management and has been employed by, and consulted to, major banks and corporations in the US, Europe and Australia.
 He has also consulted to the Australian government as a Risk Management expert.

 Pat has published many articles and books on Strategy, Risk Management and Information Technology (IT) in academic and practitioner journals and has published several papers in the Journal of Operational Risk on systemic operational risk.
 He is the author of the definitive book on Digital Dealing Room Technology, the joint author of People Risk Management (Kogan Page 2015) and author of Systemic Operational Risk (2015), Strategic Risk Management (2016) and Strategic Technology Risk (2017), published by Risk Books.